canada-ca/PCTF-CCP/Version1_3/README.md

 Please note that the above are provided as a convenience only and are not considered as part of the formal deliverables.

+A generic briefing deck is also available as a [PDF](https://github.com/canada-ca/PCTF-CCP/blob/master/Version1_3/Overview-of-Pan-Canadian%20Trust%20Framework.pdf)

 ## Main Additions and Changes ##
 Main additions and changes as outlined in the [proposed work item](./Work-Item-for-PSP-PCTF-V1-3.pdf):